abrotman/related-domains-by-dns/rdbd.md

 # Introduction

 Determining relationships between domains can be one of the more difficult investigations on the Internet.
-It is typical to see something such as `example.com` and `dept-example.com` and be unsure if there is an actual relationship between thosetwo domains, or if it  might be an attacker attempting to impersonate the original domain.
+It is typical to see something such as `example.com` and `dept-example.com` and be unsure if there is an actual relationship between those two domains, or if it might be an attacker attempting to impersonate the original domain.
 Providers may err on the side of caution and mark the secondary domain as spam or invalid because it is not clear that they should be related.

 By using "Related Domains By DNS", or "RDBD", it will be possible to determine that there is a relationship between those two domains.